 - Our policies in relation to slavery and human trafficking.

-- The due diligence processes that we carry out to ensure that there is no slavery or human trafficking in our business and supply chains.
+- We carry out The due diligence processes to ensure that there is no slavery or human trafficking in our business and supply chains.

 - An assessment of the effectiveness of the measures that we have taken to stop slavery and human trafficking taking place, and the way that we assess and manage the risks that are identified.